You won’t get the most out of your team by being a dictator but by instead becoming an authentic leader – and working smarter not harder.

 There will be times you need to be more transactional, but there will also be times where you’ll need to adapt to be more visionary and to set a course for people to follow.
 The most important thing throughout your leadership journey is that no matter what style you use at any point, you should keep your personality intact while leading.
 Don’t pretend to be someone you’re not: be authentic.

 Authentic leaders know their own values, beliefs and strengths.
-Regardless of a situation, an authentic leader will stick to these and communicate them with their team members.
+Regardless of the situation, an authentic leader will stick to these and communicate them with their team members.
 This builds trust, helping you to nurture relationships and to inspire people.

 Here are seven simple ways to increase your authenticity in the eyes of your team.